 Home to the Central Washington State Fair, Yakima also has a number of events centered around the beer production, including the Fresh Hop Ale Festival, held each October in beautiful downtown Yakima.

 Accessible via Interstate 82, U.S. Route 12 and U.S. Route 97, Yakima is fueled by agriculture.
 The Yakima Valley soil is similar to the soil in France, making it a coveted place for the wine industry.

 But whether you are walking near Yakima Valley Memorial Hospital, riding your motorcycle near Yakima Valley College, or involved in a semi truck collision on I-82, life is unpredictable.
-Accidents and injuries do occur, and when they do, it’s best you have someone on your side fighting for you.
+Serious auto accidents and injuries do occur every day in and around Yakima, and when they do, it’s important to have a qualified personal injury attorney on your side fighting for you.